Netflix/metaflow/docs/Environment escape.md

 ## Defining an emulated module

-To define an emulated module, you need to create a sub directory in
+To define an emulated module, you need to create a subdirectory in
 ```plugins/env_escape/configurations``` called ```emulate_<name>``` where
 ```<name>``` is the name of the library you want to emulate.
 It can be a "list"
 where ```__``` is the list separator; this allows multiple libraries to be